liquibase/liquibase-data/beta/session-1.md

 > After completing the Session, please provide feedback [here.](https://forms.gle/6XSpqG7WrRsCNTrh7)

-# Install Titan, Liquibase, and Liquibase-Titan Wrapper
+# Install Docker, Liquibase, and Liquibase Data Extension

 **IMPORTANT NOTES**

-- We currently do not support Docker on the Apple M1 Chip.
 - Be aware that if you uninstall your current version of Docker to reinstall, the uninstall process will remove your images and volumes on your machine.

 ## Step 1: Install Docker Desktop Community